synaptikad/de-code-/de-code-presentation-english.md

 **Definition**: Conditions that activate or deactivate the applicability of a requirement in a specific context

-**Function**: Allow external platforms to query EXCODE to obtain only relevant requirements for a given project
+**Function**: Allow external platforms to query de[code] to obtain only relevant requirements for a given project

 **Structure**: Logical combinations (AND, OR, NOT) of standardized elementary conditions